snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start/index.md

 :::tip Empty outputs

-Depending on your chosen destination, some of these outputs will be empty — you can ignore those.
+Depending on your cloud and chosen destination, some of these outputs might be empty — you can ignore those.

 :::